• Home

 The basic method is best for making a single cup of coffee.
 For best results when making multiple cups, see the inverted method below.

-Before anything, start heating your water to about 175°F – 195°F. Next, separate the plunger (the smaller cylinder with the seal at the end) from the chamber (the larger cylinder).
+Before anything, start heating your water to about 175°F – 195°F. Use about 1 cup of water or 236 grams.
+Next, separate the plunger (the smaller cylinder with the seal at the end) from the chamber (the larger cylinder).
 Then, place the paper filter inside of the filter cap and twist the cap onto the chamber.

 Assemble the AeroPress like normal by standing the chamber onto your mug or server.